Skip to main content

 Allosteric Regulation

-Allosteric regulation fine-tunes most biological processes, including signal transduction, enzyme activity, metabolism and transport.
-Allostery, an intrinsic property of a protein, is referred to as the regulation of activity at one site (also known as an orthosteric site) in a protein by a topographically and spatially distant site; the latter is designated as an allosteric site.
-Allosteric regulation occurs through the binding of a modulator (e.g., small molecule or protein) at an allosteric site to engender a conformational change that affects function at the orthosteric site.
-This effect may cause the re-distribution of the conformational ensemble by either stabilizing an active conformation (allosteric activation) or destabilizing an inactive conformation (allosteric inhibition) in response to allosteric perturbations (Figure 8.13).
+Allosteric regulation fine-tunes most biological processes, including signal transduction, enzyme activity, metabolism, and transport.
+Allostery, an intrinsic property of a protein, is the regulation of activity at one site (also known as an orthosteric siteby a topographically and spatially distant site; the latter is designated as an allosteric site.
+Allosteric regulation occurs through binding a modulator (e.g., small molecule or protein) at an allosteric site to engender a conformational change that affects function at the orthosteric site.
+This effect may redistribute the conformational ensemble by either stabilizing an active conformation (allosteric activation) or destabilizing an inactive conformation (allosteric inhibition) in response to allosteric perturbations (Figure 8.13).
 Traditionally, the repertoire of allostery was primarily confined to determining the allosteric effects or mechanisms in individual multi-subunit or monomer proteins by conformational transitions.
-Recently, increasing evidence has indicated that allosteric signals can propagate across several or numerous proteins to sculpt allosteric networks.
+Recently, increasing evidence has indicated that allosteric signals can propagate across multiple proteins to sculpt allosteric networks.

-Allosteric regulation is particularly important in the cell's ability to adjust enzyme activity based on the surrounding environmental conditions.
-Feedback control loops, such as feedback inhibition from downstream products or feedforward from upstream substrates are common allosteric regulatory mechanisms found in nature.
-Another example of allostery includes oxygen binding to one of the subunits of hemoglobin that prompts cooperative binding to other subunits.
+Allosteric regulation is particularly important for the cell's ability to adjust enzyme activity in response to environmental conditions.
+Feedback control loops, such as feedback inhibition from downstream products or feedforward from upstream substrates, are common allosteric regulatory mechanisms found in nature.
+Another example of allostery involves oxygen binding to one of the subunits of hemoglobin, which prompts cooperative binding to other subunits.

-We mentioned before that PTMs can lead to conformational changes in proteins.
-Other methods to induce such allosteric changes include the binding of small molecules, the binding of proteins, changes in the redox environment of a protein, which affects disulfide bonds, and general changes in protein flexibility and dynamics.
+We mentioned earlier that PTMs can induce conformational changes in proteins.
+Other methods to induce such allosteric changes include the binding of small molecules, the binding of proteins, changes in the redox environment of a protein that affect disulfide bonds, and general changes in protein flexibility and dynamics.
 Let's look at some examples of allostery brought about by these changes.
-Many of these examples are presented by Laskowski et al ( https://doi.org/10.1016/j.febslet.2009.03.019).
+Many of these examples are presented by Laskowski et al. ( https://doi.org/10.1016/j.febslet.2009.03.019).

 Allosterism by small molecules: opening and closing active sites

-Small molecule binding at an allosteric site can lead to small and large conformation changes in a distal active site.
-An often observed motion is a partial or full hinge-clamping conformational change that brings critical catalytic groups into a more organized and effective active site, which excludes water as a competing hydrolytic substrate (for example).
-One example of a small hinge-clamping change is seen in phosphoglycerate dehydrogenase (PGDH, which catalyzes the first step (oxidation by NAD+) in the synthesis of serine.
+Small-molecule binding at an allosteric site can induce small and large conformational changes in a distal active site.
+An often observed motion is a partial or full hinge-clamping conformational change that brings critical catalytic groups into a more organized, effective active site, thereby excluding water as a competing hydrolytic substrate (for example).
+One example of a small hinge-clamping change is seen in phosphoglycerate dehydrogenase (PGDH), which catalyzes the first step in serine synthesis (oxidation by NAD+).
 It converts 3-phosphoglycerate into 3-phosphohydropyruvate.
 The end product of the pathway, serine, binds to an allosteric site on PGDH and inhibits it, a classic example of feedback inhibition of the first reaction of a pathway by the end product.
-PGDH has a regulatory binding domain (RBD) that binds serine, a substrate binding domain (SBD) and an NAD+/NADH binding domain (NBD) which is where the allosteric inhibitor binds, plus binding domains for substrate (SBD) and the NAD nucleotide (NBD).
+PGDH has a regulatory binding domain (RBD) that binds serine, a substrate-binding domain (SBD), an NAD+/NADH-binding domain (NBD), where the allosteric inhibitor binds, and binding domains for the substrate (SBD) and the NAD nucleotide (NBD).
 Figure \(\PageIndex{14}\) shows the small hinge-bending conformational change on bind conversion of monomeric apo-PGDH (1psd) to holo-PGDH with serine (not shown) bound in the RBD allosteric domain.
-The RBD-SBD domains, relative to the NBD domain, undergoes a 15° rotation.
+The RBD-SBD domains rotate relative to the NBD domain by 15 °.

 Figure \(\PageIndex{14}\): Small hinge-bending conformational changes on bind conversion of monomeric apo-PGDH (1psd) to holo-PGDH on binding the allosteric end-product inhibitor serine (not shown)